Skip to main content

 Learn more about the Radiation Epidemiology Branch research areas.

-Candidates for postdoctoral fellowships must hold a doctorate in medicine, epidemiology, biostatistics, medical or health physics, or related field.
+Candidates for postdoctoral fellowships must hold a doctorate in medicine, epidemiology, biostatistics, medical or health physics, or related fields.
 Familiarity with statistical software is preferred but not required.
 For radiation dosimetry applicants, familiarity with Monte Carlo radiation transport simulation codes, computational human phantoms, and dose measurement techniques using physical phantoms is preferred.

 DCEG has world leading research resources in ultraviolet radiation, including cohorts and mentorship.
 This allows me to examine their associations of cancer, even in rare subtypes.